tonyp7/esp32-wifi-manager/README.md

 ## Thread safety and access to NVS

-esp32-wifi-manager accesses the non-volatile storage to store and load its configuration into a dedicated namespace "espwifimgr".
+esp32-wifi-manager accesses the non-volatile storage to store and loads its configuration into a dedicated namespace "espwifimgr".
 If you want to make sure there will never be a conflict with concurrent access to the NVS, you can include nvs_sync.h and use calls to nvs_sync_lock and nvs_sync_unlock.

 ```c
 nvs_handle handle;